wso2-extensions/esb-connector-salesforcebulk/docs/batches.md

 #### Retrieving a batch request

-The getBatchRequest operation retrieves a batch request by sending a GET request.
+The getBatchRequest operation retrieves a batch request based on the properties that you specify.

 **getBatchRequest**
 ```xml